viknat/reinforce/README.md

 ####2.
 Processing the data

 All data was stored in a local MongoDB database.
 The repository description was included with the dataset.
 I also collected the READMEs for all the repos using the Github API, as well as all the import statements.
 The latter were collected by downloading the repo as a zipfile (this can be done by appending /zipball/master to the repo URL).
-Using Python's [zipfile](https://docs.python.org/2/library/zipfile.html) module, I found all the files containing Python code and
+Using Python's [zipfile](https://docs.python.org/2/library/zipfile.html) module, I found all the files containing Python code and used a regular expression to extract all the import statements.
+Functionality for this part is in code_scraper.py.

+####3.
+Model building

+I initially tried building a Word2Vec model and then a TF-IDF model on the READMEs, but unfortunately, they were not consistent enough to make good recommendations.
+I hypothesize that this is because the structure of READMEs is not consistent, some have just installation instructions, for instance.
+I ended up running TF-IDF on the repo descriptions, as well as the repo import statements, to create two separate models.
+Functionality for this part is in build_model.py

+####4.
+Recommendations

+Step one was to find the repos